-If openings are available, you may have to pass specific courses with grades of a given level to become a degree candidate in your preferred major.
-This set of conditions, determined on a department-by-department basis, and approved by the San Diego Committee on Educational Policy, is explained in detail under the department listing in this catalog.
+As a pre-major, you must satisfy all prerequisites before admission to the major.
+The set of conditions, determined on a department-by-department basis, and approved by the San Diego Committee on Educational Policy, is explained in detail under the department listing in this catalog.